Biebras/Unity-2D-Celeste-Game-Player-Controller/README.md

 # Important
 To make the controller work, you have to install a new Input system!
 You can install it in the package manager window (Window >> Package Manager).
+If you are adding script to player, don't forget to set up layer masks.